Pairing around a Single Dirac Point: A Unifying View of Kohn-Luttinger Superconductivity in Chern Bands, Quarter Metals, and Topological Surface States: Stabilizing superconductivity in a single non-ideal Dirac cone

+We now apply the two-band Kohn--Luttinger formalism developed in Sec.~\ref{sec:1} to the quasi-1D TISS model in Eq.~\ref{1DLattice} with a repulsive short-range interaction \(U\).
+We construct the effective interaction in the Cooper channel numerically from Eq.~\ref{eq:Gamma(2)} and solve the linearized gap equation in Eq.~\ref{eq:graphene_gap}.
+We find that the leading superconducting instability has the form

 as illustrated in Fig.~\ref{fig:quasi1dfs}.
-Numerically, we find that the pairing is dominated by a logarithmic singularity in the intraband contribution to the pairing kernel $\Gamma(\bk_1,\bk_2)$ at the nesting wavevector \( \vec{Q} = (2k_F, \pi) \).
-This mechanism mirrors that reported in the quasi-1D limit of the square lattice Hubbard model (with single-particle Hamiltonian $H = -2 t_x \cos(k_x) - 2 t_y \cos(k_y) $ and $t_x \gg t_y$) in Ref.~\cite{PhysRevB.107.014505}, where the logarithmic divergence was calculated analytically, leading to the following prediction for the pairing eigenvalue: \bea |\lambda| = \frac{U^2}{2 (2\pi)^2 v_F^2} \eea with $v_F$ the Fermi velocity averaged over the Fermi surface.
-Our results are in agreement with Ref.~\cite{PhysRevB.107.014505}: we find a pairing eigenvalue that depends weakly on $t_y$ and approaches a finite value as $t_y \to 0$ which is close to the prediction of Eq.~\ref{1DAnalytic} (see Fig.~\ref{fig:lambda-panel-combined}(c)).

-Overall, in the quasi-1D limit the physics of the anisotropic TISS model of Eq.~\ref{1DLattice} resembles closely the anisotropic square lattice Hubbard model, the only difference being that the former has spin-polarized Fermi surfaces and can thus only accommodate an odd-parity superconducting order.
-By contrast, in the quasi-1D square lattice Hubbard model, an additional even-parity order parameter, $\Delta(\vec{k}) \sim \cos(k_y)$, forms an accidental singlet-triplet degenerate pair with the $\Delta(\vec{k}) \sim \sgn(k_x) \cos(k_y)$ state, as explained in Ref.~\cite{PhysRevB.107.014505}.
+The corresponding pairing eigenvalue as a function of \(t_y\) is shown in Fig.~\ref{fig:lambda-panel-combined}(c).

-Microscopically, the gap function $\Delta(k) \sim \sgn(k_x) \cos(k_y)$ corresponds to $p$-wave pairing along $x$ and pairing between neighboring chains along $y$.
-This pairing between neighboring chains due to Fermi surface nesting is reminiscent of the quasi-1D organic superconductors~\cite{lebed2008physics,CRPHYS_2024__25_G1_17_0}.
+Numerically, we find that the pairing kernel is dominated by a logarithmic enhancement of the intraband contribution near the nesting wavevector \(\mathbf{Q}=(2k_F,\pi)\) connecting the two Fermi branches.
+Microscopically, \(\Delta(\bk)\propto \mathrm{sgn}(k_x)\cos(k_y)\) corresponds to \(p\)-wave pairing along \(x\) together with pairing between neighboring chains along \(y\).
+This nesting-driven interchain pairing is reminiscent of the quasi-1D organic superconductors~\cite{lebed2008physics,CRPHYS_2024__25_G1_17_0}.

+A closely related mechanism appears in the quasi-1D limit of the square-lattice Hubbard model with dispersion \(\epsilon(\bk)=-2t_x\cos k_x-2t_y\cos k_y\) and \(t_x\gg t_y\).
+In that setting, Ref.~\cite{PhysRevB.107.014505} analytically identified a logarithmic divergence arising from nesting between two disconnected Fermi branches.
+While both models feature nested quasi-1D Fermi surfaces, their internal structure differs in an important way: the quasi-1D TISS is a two-band, effectively spinless system (each Fermi branch is fully pseudospin-polarized), whereas the quasi-1D Hubbard model is single-band with a twofold spin degeneracy.
+Consequently, the TISS supports only odd-parity superconducting order parameters, while the Hubbard model also admits an even-parity spin-singlet state \(\Delta(\bk)\propto \cos(k_y)\), which forms an accidental singlet--triplet degeneracy with \(\Delta(\bk)\propto \mathrm{sgn}(k_x)\cos(k_y)\) in the regime discussed in Ref.~\cite{PhysRevB.107.014505}.

+That said, within the odd-parity sector our results are broadly consistent with Ref.~\cite{PhysRevB.107.014505}.
+In particular, we find a pairing eigenvalue that depends only weakly on \(t_y\) and approaches a finite value as \(t_y\to 0\), close to the analytic estimate of Ref.~\cite{PhysRevB.107.014505} (see Fig.~\ref{fig:lambda-panel-combined}(c)):